sinai-dev/OSLDocs/Custom/Skills.md

 `RequiredWeaponTags` (list of string)
 * This works the same way as the `Tags` field on the SL_Item class.
 It's a list of <string> values.
 * The game uses this for the Lexicon tag, which can be fulfilled by either off-hand or main-hand weapons.

+`AmmunitionAmount` (int)
+* The ammunition amount required and used by the skill, for Bow skills usually

 ```xml
 <RequiredWeaponTags>